dominic-chang/Krang.jl/paper/paper.md

    index: 1
  - name: Black Hole Initiative at Harvard University
    index: 2
-date: 19 Dec 2023
+date: 05 Sep 2024
 bibliography: paper.bib

 ---

 # Summary
 `Krang` is a Julia[^1] [@Bezanson2015] package that implements efficient algorithms for raytracing emission geometries in the Kerr black hole space time.
-It is GPU compatible and is specialized for studies of sub-image contributions from gravitational lensed sources [@MJohnsonRing].
+It is GPU compatible and is specialized for studies of sub-image contributions from gravitational lensed sources [@JohnsonRing].
 Such algorithms are of interest for modeling the sources seen by Very Long Baseline Interferometry (VLBI) observations of Low Luminosity Active Galactic Nuclei (LLAGN) such as those imaged by the Event Horizon Telescope Collaboration (EHTC).

 [^1]: https://julialang.org